Mental Health Community Rehabilitation

 Strong partnerships

-The service is linked with key services across the county including Open Mental Health, the Recovery College, and partner groups outside the NHS (housing and voluntary sector).
+Linked with services like Open Mental Health, Recovery College, and partner groups outside the NHS (housing and voluntary sector).

 From its inception, the service has been designed and shaped with the support of people with direct lived experience of living with long-term mental health difficulties.